emto17ab/rl-pricing-amod/README.md

     --sc              whether to scale (max-min) the data (default: Fasle)
 ```

-To train an agent offline by IQL, `main_IQL.py` accepts the foolowing arguments additional to main_SAC.
+To train an agent offline by IQL, `main_IQL.py` accepts the foolowing arguments additional to `main_SAC.py`.
 Attention: Do not change the default setting for `mode`.
 ```bash

 model arguments: